confluentinc/ksql/documentation/quickstart-non-docker.rst

 .. sourcecode:: bash

-   $ java -jar /app2/ksql-examples-1.0-SNAPSHOT-standalone.jar quickstart=pageview format=delimited topic=pageviews maxInterval=10000 bootstrap-server=kafka:9092
+   $ java -jar /app2/ksql-examples-1.0-SNAPSHOT-standalone.jar quickstart=pageview format=delimited topic=pageviews maxInterval=10000

 3. Produce Kafka data to a topic ``users`` using the provided data generator.
 The following example continuously generates data with a value in Json format

    .. sourcecode:: bash

-   $ java -jar /app2/ksql-examples-1.0-SNAPSHOT-standalone.jar quickstart=users format=json topic=users maxInterval=10000 bootstrap-server=kafka:9092
+   $ java -jar /app2/ksql-examples-1.0-SNAPSHOT-standalone.jar quickstart=users format=json topic=users maxInterval=10000

-At this point you may return to the [main KSQL quickstart](quickstart.rst#query-and-transform-ksql-data) and follow those steps to start querying the Kafka cluster.
+At this point you may return to the `main KSQL quickstart page <quickstart.rst#create-a-stream-and-table>`__ to start querying the Kafka cluster.
 If you would like to do additional testing with topic data produced from the commandline tools:

 4. You can produce Kafka data with the Kafka commandline ``kafka-console-producer``.
 The following example generates data with a value in DELIMITED format

 .. sourcecode:: bash

-   $ kafka-console-producer --topic t1 --broker-list kafka:9092  --property parse.key=true --property key.separator=:
+   $ kafka-console-producer --topic t1 --broker-list localhost:9092  --property parse.key=true --property key.separator=:
    key1:v1,v2,v3
    key2:v4,v5,v6
    key3:v7,v8,v9